selabs-ur1/VV-ISTIC-TP4/exercises/sorting.md

 ## Answers

+**WARNING $\LaTeX$ rendering of GitHub seems kinda bad, it may be preferable to read this doc on your personal machine (preferably using VS Code or IntelliJ)**

 In order to test the previous methods, we formalize the sorting problem and what properties a sorting function should follow.

 Let $\text{T}$ be a arbitrary set with a total order $\leq_{\text{T}}$, and $\text{List(T)}$ the set of lists over $\text{T}$.
 A sorting function $\texttt{sort} : \text{List(T)} \to \text{List(T)}$ is a function such that :